Particulate Matter Figures

 - 36 of the 39 designated nonattainment areas for the 1997 annual average PM₂.₅ NAAQS are in the eastern United States and are home to about 75 million people.1, 2 The nonattainment areas were designated in January 2005 using 2001 to 2003 data.

-- Based on data gathered from 2015 to 2017, 35 of these eastern areas originally designated nonattainment show concentrations below the level of the 1997 PM₂.₅ standard (15 μg/m3), indicating improvements in PM₂.₅ air quality.
+- Based on data gathered from 2017 to 2019, 35 of these eastern areas originally designated nonattainment have concentrations below the level of the 1997 PM₂.₅ standard (15 μg/m3), indicating improvements in PM₂.₅ air quality.
 One area has incomplete data.

 - Given that power sector emissions are an important component of the SO₂ and annual NOₓ emission inventory and that the majority of power sector SO₂ and annual NOₓ emission reductions occurring after 2003 are attributable in part to the ARP, NBP, CAIR, and CSAPR, it is reasonable to conclude that these emission reduction programs have significantly contributed to these improvements in PM₂.₅ air quality.